-- 1. grant employees the right to freedom of association and collective bargaining; - 2. facilitate the activities of trade unions and other workers organizations, as well as the participation or engagement in representative activities in the workplace.
+- 1. grant employees and workers the right to freedom of association and collective bargaining; - 2. facilitate the activities of trade unions and other worker organizations, as well as the participation or engagement in representative activities in the workplace.

 E. Regular Employment